airtai/faststream/.faststream_gen/getting-started/subscription/index.md

     ...
 ```

-Also, through the function arguments you can get access to some extra features: [Depends](../dependencies/index.md){.internal-link} and [Context](../context/existed.md){.internal-link} if it is required.
+You can also access some extra features through the function arguments, such as [Depends](../dependencies/index.md){.internal-link} and [Context](../context/existed.md){.internal-link} if required.

-But you can easely disable pydantic validation by creation a broker with the following option `#!python Broker(apply_types=False)` (disables Context and Depends features too)
+However, you can easily disable Pydantic validation by creating a broker with the following option `#!python Broker(apply_types=False)` (this also disables Context and Depends features).

 This way **FastStream** still consumes `#!python json.loads` result, but without pydantic validation and casting.